Saturday, August 11, 2012

 His descriptions of city life in the first century are worth the price of the book alone.
 "The tenement cubicles were smoky, dark, often damp, and always dirty.
 The smell of sweat, urine, feces, and decay permeated everything.
 Outside: mud, open sewers, manure, and crowds.
 In fact, human corpses—adult as well as newborns—were sometimes just pushed into an open sewer" (Pg.
 109).

 I Probably don't need to say more.
 Hopefully, these comments will whet your appetite for this book.

 I have two reservations.
 The first is his overly sociological approach to the history of religion.
 Stark claims to be a believer.
 He teaches at Baylor University.
 Yet, he describes conversions from a strictly secular, sociological perspective.
 He gives little credit to the Holy Spirit working supernaturally in the heart of individuals.

 A second, and greater objection, is his lack of conviction about biblical authority.
 In his discussion of the rise of modern science, he says that there is no conflict between science and Christianity primarily because of the principle of "Divine Accommodation."
 Stark describes it as the idea "that God’s revelations are always limited to the current capacity of humans to comprehend—that in order to communicate with humans God is forced to accommodate their incomprehension by resorting to the equivalent of “baby talk" (Pg.
 292-93).
 Then he suggests that the Genesis account of creation didn't really happen that way.
 It was just God's baby-talk to generations that could understand nothing more.

 If you can look past these limitations, this is an excellent book, one to provoke careful rethinking of many old stereotypes.

-Posted by Pastor Bill Farley at 12:53 PM
+Posted by Bill and Judy Farley at 12:53 PM